-If you shuddered and dove under the covers just reading that ominous little invitation, you may be like a surprising number of people who truly fear clowns.
+If you shuddered just reading that ominous little invitation (and quickly turned on a light), you may be like a surprising number of people who truly fear clowns.
 (There’s even a name for it – coulrophobia.)

 Perhaps part of our collective trepidation when it comes to clowns is that they weren’t always meant for children – and that historically, they haven’t always been innocent.

-From his earliest days through the late Middle Ages, the clown – often termed under another name or category, such as the fool or jester, a royal attendant position – was a bit rougher around the edges than the laughing face we know today.
+From his earliest days through the late Middle Ages, the clown – sometimes called a jester, or simply a “fool”- was a bit rougher around the edges than the laughing face we know today.

-Indeed, court fools in days of yore were meant to poke dangerous fun at politics (and perhaps to stir up trouble for the opposite team in a given kingdom), highlight human frailties and sometimes even to outwardly badger the helpless, such as invalids or the poor.
+Court fools in days of yore were meant to poke dangerous fun at politics, highlight human frailties and sometimes even to outwardly badger the helpless, such as invalids or the poor.
 (Witness the cringeworthy old-time village idiot motif as an example.)

-They were also traditionally associated with putting on a brave face while suffering all of life’s injustices, piece by painful piece.
+And tragically, they were associated with putting on a brave face while suffering all of life’s injustices, piece by painful piece.

-The clown as we know it today, with outlandish clothes, crazy makeup (often with a white base and exaggerated mouth, nose and eyes) and a loud, silly voice and laugh, began to develop in the mid-1800s and was introduced in the popular imagination along with the modern circus.
+The clown as we know it today, with outlandish clothes, crazy makeupand a loud, silly voice, began to develop in the mid-1800s, introduced in the popular imagination along with the modern circus.

 The “Ick” Factor…and Other Clown Psychology